AnujaSMU/DiceRoller/README.md

-# Andriod APP for Rolling 2 Dice
+# Android APP for Rolling 2 Dice
-## Use Andriod Version 15
+Please Use Android Version 15